codebytes/codebytes.github.io/_posts/2022-12-20-migrating-from-wordpress-to-github-pages.md

 <p><!-- /wp:heading --></p>
 ```

-That got cleaned up to and looking good in with MarkDown preview:
+That got cleaned up to and looking good in with Markdown preview:

 ```md
 ### The Journey Begins